 If your device is connected via WiFi, you’ll want to choose a setting appropriate to how fast or strong your WiFi signal is.
 For many people, they can still choose the highest setting, but other users may need to set a slightly lower speed.

-The speed you can use when streaming remotely is usually determined largely by how fast the connection for the Plex Media Server you’re using is able to upload.
+The speed you can use when streaming remotely is most commonly determined largely by how fast the Plex Media Server you’re streaming from is able to _upload_ content.
 Most residential internet connections can download content at much higher speeds than they can upload.
+So, while you may have a “300 Mbps internet plan”, it’s likely that your upload speed is actually significantly less than that (in the US, 10-20 Mbps upload speeds are common).

 Related Page: SpeedTest.net